Destiny’s magnetism for Scottish artist George Wyllie

 Destiny bag. (c) George Wyllie Estate

 More research is needed to establish the dates and some of these works, but we can start with the DESTINY bags, dated Edinburgh, December 1992.
-I infer that the context for the production was the Scotland Demands Democracy march, attended by around 30,000 people on 12 December 1992.
+The the context for the production was the Scotland Demands Democracy march, attended by around 30,000 people on 12 December 1992.
+This was organised to coincide with the European Council Summit taking place in Edinburgh (Scotland on Sunday, ‘Summit Diary’, 13 December 1992).
 The frame of the bag reads: ‘body – mind – spirit / folk – place – work / air – stone – equilibrium’, while in the centre DESTINY is stamped over the Scottish saltire, followed by ‘- find your own stone’.
 Below we are told ‘CAUTION: Don’t pull this Destiny Bag over your head.
 It is for the conveyance of the natural energies of the Individual, Community, and the Planet.
 Inorganic political and economic impurities will damage the bag and nullify the Synergic Guarantee.
 Suffocation is bad for you.’

 George Wyllie artwork referencing the Stone of Destiny.
 Copyright Smith Museum and Art Gallery, Stirling